amperity/amperity-docs/amperity_reference/source/bridge.rst

 .. bridge-outbound-share-prerequisites-start

 Before you can create outbound sharing between Amperity and Databricks you must have permission to create providers and catalogs in Databricks.
-You may create the provider :ref:`using the Databricks CLI <bridge-outbound-share-add-provider-cli>`, :ref:`from the Databricks user interface <bridge-outbound-share-add-provider-ui>`, or by :ref:`using Python <bridge-outbound-share-add-provider-python>`
+You may create the provider :ref:`using the Databricks CLI <bridge-outbound-share-add-provider-cli>`, :ref:`from the Databricks user interface <bridge-outbound-share-add-provider-ui>`, or by :ref:`using Python <bridge-outbound-share-add-provider-python>`.

 .. list-table::